 Waivers and inter-regulator cooperation

-Increasingly, regulators will seek to coordinate their reviews in timing and substance.
-Ordinarily a waiver will be required from both parties for regulators to be able to share documents or exchange views on a particular transaction.
-In many cases, the US agencies and the European Commission signal key areas of interest, allowing other regulators to focus their own reviews.
-Granting waivers can increase the efficiency of a cross-border review, as the detailed analyses by these regulators can often help dispel (or focus) potential issues when markets are of a global geographic scope.
-In addition, coordination can promote consistency of approach on remedies, and can have a disciplinary effect on regulators that might otherwise adopt a divergent analysis.
+Increasingly, in transactions requiring competition filings in multiple jurisdictions, regulators will seek to coordinate their reviews, both in terms of timing and substance.
+As a result of confidentiality protections in individual jurisdictions, ordinarily a waiver will be required from both parties in order for regulators to be able to share documents or exchange views on a particular transaction.
+In many cases, the reviews by the US agencies (the Federal Trade Commission (FTC) and Department of Justice (DOJ)) and by the European Commission (EC) provide the main signposts from which other jurisdictions can navigate their individual reviews.
+Granting waivers to permit coordination can often have the effect of increasing the efficiency of review in multiple jurisdictions, as the detailed analyses ordinarily undertaken by these regulators can often help dispel (or focus) potential issues when markets are of a global geographic scope.
+In addition, coordination can promote consistency of approach on remedies, if necessary, and can potentially have a disciplinary effect on regulators that might otherwise adopt a divergent analysis.

 Multi-jurisdictional merits review

 Substantive review of anticompetitive concerns